Aarthilgsn/CVIP_python/phase1/Expense Sharing App/README.md

 ## Usage

-1.Launch the application and use the provided buttons to navigate through different functionalities.
+1. Launch the application and use the provided buttons to navigate through different functionalities.

 2. ## Add User: